stephenlepisto/designpatternexamples/docs/mainpage.md

 These patterns appeared over and over in the many years that object-oriented programming grew and matured.
-In 1995, Erich Gamma, Richard Helm, Ralph Johnson, and JOhn Vlissides formalized 23 patterns into a book, the first of its kind.
+In 1995, Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides formalized 23 patterns into a book, the first of its kind.

 ### See Also